agskryp/proslaps/README.md

 # ProSlaps!

-ProSlaps! is an extension of the traditional Rock, Paper, Scissors, with Lizard and Spock being additional choices.
+A PWA game that extends the traditional Rock, Paper, Scissors, with Lizard and Spock being additional choices.

+## What's ProSlaps! made from?
+ProSlaps! is built using